-Occupational therapy,

-Speech and Language

-therapy, Physical therapy

-and Adaptive Physical

-Education are provided in

-pull-out sessions as indicated

-by a student's IEP in English.
+Occupational therapy, Speech and Language therapy, Physical therapy and Adaptive Physical Education are provided in pull-out sessions as indicated by a student's IEP in English.

 The Gifted program provides a curriculum that focuses on multi-disciplinary projects to encompass a variety of content areas.
 These services are provided 45 minutes twice per week in a small group setting and are provided entirely in French.
-However, in PK4 and K. services occur on a consultative basis between the Gifted teacher and classroom teacher in the classroom; this is due to our unique immersion environment that requires to the student to be fully immersed in the classroom environment as much as possible.
+However, in PK4 and K, services occur on a consultative basis between the Gifted teacher and classroom teacher in the classroom; this is due to our unique immersion environment that requires the student to be fully immersed in the classroom environment as much as possible.

-The Talented program included Talented Art, Talented Theater and Talented Music.
-This program utilizes LA Bulletin 1963 - Arts Content standards to inform its curriculum based on the collaboration with the IEP team and is grounded in academic data as it will limit a student's ability to progress in the French language.
-Students will join their non-disabled peers for core content areas as appropriate and for activities such as art, motricity, music. lunch, recess, assemblies, etc. The certified Special Education teacher will be the lead teacher in this classroom and will collaborate closely with the general education teacher and related service providers.
+setting, students will receive targeted instruction via the LEAP Connectors or similar curricula to better access the content.
+It will be an IEP team decision to determine for which core content areas a student may need to receive self-contained instruction.
+This decision is thoughtfully made in collaboration with the IEP team and is grounded in academic data as it will limit a student's ability to progress in the French language.
+Students will join their non-disabled peers for core content areas as appropriate and for activities such as art, motricity, music, lunch, recess, assemblies, etc. The certified Special Education teacher will be the lead teacher in this classroom and will collaborate closely with the general education teacher and related service providers.